topofocus/active-orient/README.md

 # orientdb-rest
-A simple ruiby wrapper for the REST-API of OrientDB
+A simple ruby wrapper for the REST-API of OrientDB

 OrientDB is still under heavy development.
 Any non-java binary-API-binding is therefor subject of constant changes.